-Is raw food better for cats than the typical cooked dry or canned cat food?
+- 2. Is raw food better for cats than the typical dry or canned cat food?

 Unfortunately, if your cat consumes only dry cat food, their crunchy kibble doesn’t provide the natural water content that a cat would naturally consume through their food.
 Even if your cat does drink water, it’s unlikely that a cat living off of dry food is getting properly hydrated.
 Inadequate hydration can lead to urinary tract disease.

-Raw food has a high moisture content and is hydrating for your cat.
+Raw food contains a lot of moisture and is hydrating for your cat just like their natural prey.
 Cooked canned food will also provide adequate hydration, so raw food isn’t the only solution to the feline dehydration problem.

-Gnawing on raw meat and bones helps to keep cats’ teeth healthy.
-While dry food is often recommended to help clean tartar from cat teeth, feeding your cat dry food is not a great preventative measure to keep your cat’s mouth clean and healthy.
-Raw food engages your cat’s teeth and jaws in a way that the average cat food does not.
-When it comes to preventing periodontal disease and keeping your cat’s mouth in great shape, you can’t beat raw feeding.
+While brushing your cat’s teeth may be the best solution to preventing dental issues, offering your cat a raw, bony piece of meat might be the next best thing.
+Gnawing on raw food engages your cat’s teeth and jaws in a way that the average cat food does not.
+When it comes to preventing periodontal disease and keeping your cat’s mouth in great shape, it’s hard to beat raw feeding.

-Handling raw food can be a danger for humans.
-Just as when you prepare meat for cooking, you sanitize the kitchen and wash your hands, good hygiene can ensure that preparing raw food for your cat does not make your family sick.
+Handling raw food can also be a danger for humans.
+However, this problem can be neutralized through proper sanitization and food handling procedures.
+Always wash your hands and sanitize the kitchen, just as when you prepare meat for cooking.
+Good hygiene can ensure that preparing raw food for your cat does not make your family sick.

 Cats are naturally obligate carnivores.
 This means that in nature, they eat animals.
-Not just muscle meat, either – animals.
+Not just muscle meat, either—whole animals.
 The combination of muscle meat, bones, and organs make their prey nutrient-rich.

 The food typically fed to cats is a cheap formula designed to imitate the medley of nutrients that come naturally in an animal.